TherioNoc/Price_Tracker/README.md

 # Price Tracker
-A simple python code that fetches and tracks the real-time prices of various cryptocurrencies...
+A simple python code that fetches and tracks the real-time prices of various cryptocurrencies.

 Please note that before executing the code you need to install 2 libraries.
-You can install with the following python commands;
+You can install with the following python commands:

 ``` bash
 pip install requests